mrismanaziz/Reforestation/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.